 The Significance of Amma’s Birthday–A Perspective

-Normally we might celebrate our birthday by throwing a party for our near and dear or by going to a temple and giving to some charity.
-But Amma celebrates her birthday by serving her children more by giving even more darshan than usual, up to twenty-four hours at a stretch.
-Hugging thousands of people, giving them solace and taking their pain, is the unique accomplishment of Amma.
+Normally, we celebrate our birthday by throwing a party, going to a temple, or by giving to some charity.
+We enjoy our birthday with our near and dear.
+But Amma celebrates Her birthday by serving her children even more, by exerting herself to the maximum, by giving darshan to her children for almost 24 hours.
+Hugging thousands of people on a single day, giving them solace, and accepting their pain, is something exclusive to Amma.

-On this plane of relativity we experience good and bad, happiness and sorrow, ourselves and others.
-But for a personality who has transcended the duality of creation, everything is one, a oneness of bliss and love.
-If every moment is a celebration for the eternally blissful mother, Sri Mata Amritanandamayi Devi then why this special occasion?
+In our relative plane of perception, we see good and bad, happiness and sorrow, ourselves, and others.
+But for a personality who has transcended the duality of creation, everything is One.
+This Oneness is bliss and love.
+Every moment is a celebration for the eternally blissful Mother, Mata Amritanandamayi Devi.
+Why then, this special occasion?

 Amma, while delivering Her birthday message, said it was Her devotees who started celebrating Her birthday and She simply accepted it by serving Her many children who came to visit Her on that day.
 Till last year it was celebrated on September 27th, but this year it was celebrated on October 9th, the date of Amma’s birth star, Kartika.
 But whether it’s Kartika, September 27th, or any other day, every moment is a celebration for Amma.
 She celebrates life; she is the very source of bliss; she transmits joy and removes our pain.

 The sun shines equally on all.
 Similarly, Amma emits love and bliss eternally to everyone.
 Birthdays come and go, but Amma remains the same.
 Even as more and more people come to her, she just showers us with more joy and nourishes us with more energy.